History of the Sego Lily Center for the Abused Deaf

 Penny Williams' Unexpected Passing

-One of the many questions was, "Will it happen again?"
+Shortly after Penny was murdered, one of the many questions was, "Will it happen again?"
 "Is there anything that can be done in our community to prevent such tragedies?"
 "Is there anything that could be done to prevent future tragedies in our community?" and "Is there anything that could be done to prevent future tragedies in our community?"
 By coincidence or providence, the option to form a domestic violence organization became accessible to the Utah Deaf community within a short period of time.

 Marilyn Smith, Executive Director of Abused Deaf Women's Advocacy Services Offers to Assist